eranif/Notebook/README.md

 # Usage

-To start using the `Notebook` class, simply include the following files in your project:
+To start using the `Notebook` class, include the following files in your project:

  - `Notebook.cpp`
  - `Notebook.h`
  - `notebook_bitmaps.cpp`
+ - `windowstack.h`
+ - `windowstack.cpp`

 **Prerequisites**

  - wxWidgets 3.0.X
  - A decent compiler that supports `C++11`